pablodecm/phd_thesis/src/101_chapter_1.md

-For those physical processes that could happen as a product of a proton-proton collision, under the assumption of validity of a particular theoretical model, their total expected rate of ocurrence is one the most relevant quantities to predict and compare with observation.
+For those physical processes that could happen as a product of a proton-proton collision, under the assumption of validity of a particular theoretical model, their total expected rate of occurrence is one the most relevant quantities to predict and compare with observation.
-To ease its experimental interpretation, the rate of ocurrence of certain process is commonly expressed as as a cross section $\sigma$, which has dimensions of area and is typically expressed in submultiples of barn ($1 \textrm{barn} = 10^{-28} \textrm{m}^2$).
+To ease its experimental interpretation, the rate of occurrence of certain process is commonly expressed as as a cross section $\sigma$, which has dimensions of area and is typically expressed in submultiples of barn ($1 \textrm{barn} = 10^{-28} \textrm{m}^2$).
 The advantage of cross sections over rates is that their value is independent from the density of the incident particle fluxes.
-The rate, or probability per unit of time, of a process ocurring can be computed simply by multiplying its cross section by the instantaneous luminosity $\mathcal{L}(t)$, which correspoonds to the number of particles per unit of area per unit of time crossing in opposite directions in the collision volume.
+The rate, or probability per unit of time, of a process occurring can be computed simply by multiplying its cross section by the instantaneous luminosity $\mathcal{L}(t)$, which corresponds to the number of particles per unit of area per unit of time crossing in opposite directions in the collision volume.

 Another related concept, which is specially important for simulating interactions, is the differential cross section $d\sigma$.
-While the initial state conditions are fixed, the rate of ocurrence of a physical process can be expressed as as a function of some final-state variables, such as the angle and energy of outgoing particles.
+While the initial state conditions are fixed, the rate of occurrence of a physical process can be expressed as as a function of some final-state variables, such as the angle and energy of outgoing particles.
 While these variables can be integrated over to compute total cross sections $\sigma$,